leestanley/HardHacks2019/README.md

 Implementation A Demo

 ## Implementation B - Above the Door
 - The device can be installed just above the front door of a room to count how many people walk in and out.
+The line dividing the screen represents the programmed boundary of the room.

 ![Implementation B](media/ImplementationB2.jpg)
 Implementation B Demo